RayCyr/Project_1/Project_1/Cloud_Security_Project/README Cloud Security Project.md

 **These Beats allow us to collect the following information from each machine:

-* Filebeat allows for the collection of ________ .
-For exmpample, the cybersecurity professional would expect to see __
+* Filebeat collects data about specific files on remote machines.
+For example, Filebeat collects Apache logs, Microsoft Azure tools or MySQL databases.

-* Metricbeat allows for the collection of ___   For example, one would exect to see __
+* Metricbeat collects metrics for remote machines.
+For example, one would expect to see the following for the given VMs.

-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+  * CPU Usage
+  * Load
+  * Memory Usage
+  * Inbound RX -Displays the amount of received data (kbits/s)
+  * Outbound TX -Displays the amount of transferred data) (kbits/s)

 ### Using the Playbook
 * In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: